Meet our spokespeople

 Head of Rural Economy and Communities

 Daniel heads up the Rural Economy and Communities Team which covers public transport, the rural economy, community energy, affordable housing, agriculture and landscape enhancement.
 Previously, Daniel spent six years working on environment and planning policy at the Greater London Authority.
 He holds an MA in Modern British History from Queen Mary College, University of London.

 Emma is a rural policy specialist in our campaigns team and leads CPRE’s work on landscape enhancement and on some of the countryside’s most treasured features such as National Parks and Areas of Outstanding Natural Beauty.
-She also leads our Night Blight campaign to curb intrusive light pollution and protect dark skies.
+She also leads our campaign to protect dark skies.

 Paul has worked at CPRE since 2002 and is our lead campaigner on strategic planning and devolution.
 He holds an MA in town and country planning.
 Paul became a chartered member of the Royal Town Planning Institute (MRTPI) in 2008 and fellow of the Royal Geographical Society (FRGS) in 2010.

 Specialist areas: planning, Green Belts, city regions, Oxford-Cambridge Arc and new housing design